-Intercom
+Intercom Pricing 2026

-Intercom offers 3 pricing plans, ranging from $29/seat/mo (annual) / $39/seat/mo (monthly) to $132/seat/mo (annual) / $139/seat/mo (monthly).
+Intercom offers 3 pricing plans, ranging from $29/seat/mo (annual) / $39/seat/mo (monthly) to $132/seat/mo (annual) / no self-serve monthly option.
 Intercom uses per-agent pricing starting at $85/agent/month for Advanced (Billed annually.
-Plus $0.99/resolution for Fin AI and Copilot $29/agent/mo extra.
+Plus $0.99 per Fin AI outcome and Copilot $29/agent/mo after the free tier.
 Monthly billing is $99/seat/mo.).
 Additional costs for add-ons and premium features may apply beyond the base plan price.

 What features does Intercom offer?

 Intercom's feature set is intentionally built around what its target customer base values most, which is also its biggest single differentiator against other platforms in the same product category.
-It uses a per seat pricing model, starting at From $85/seat/mo for the most relevant tier — a fundamentally different cost structure from a flat-rate alternative like Converge, which is $49/month for up to 15 agents with all channels and AI included.
+It uses a per seat pricing model, starting at From $29/seat/mo for the most relevant tier — a fundamentally different cost structure from a flat-rate alternative like Converge, which is $49/month for up to 15 agents with all channels and AI included.
 The feature grid below shows what matters most when evaluating Intercom for a unified-inbox use case.
 The features typically split across four practical dimensions teams care about: channel coverage (WhatsApp, Telegram, Messenger, Instagram, Discord, Zalo, live chat, email), automation depth (auto-routing, SLA tracking, quick replies, macros, triggers), AI tooling (reply suggestions, message translation), and team management (roles, internal notes, assignment rules, working hours).

 What does each Intercom plan include?